-As a preface, I've used all of the versions of DxO Optics Pro starting from late 2005 and up to the latest version (10 at the time of this writing).
-I've also used the Filmpack plugin because it offers many creative renderings during the RAW process.
+As a preface, I’ve used all of the versions of DxO Optics Pro starting from late 2005 and up to the latest version (10 at the time of this writing).
+I’ve also used the Filmpack plugin because it offers many creative renderings during the RAW process.
 Since 2005, some versions have been buggy and slow, others quicker and more usable.
-DxO used to stay current and update their software to support the latest and greatest cameras and lenses, and they were a true alternative to Adobe's RAW processing.
+DxO used to stay current and update their software to support the latest and greatest cameras and lenses.
+They were truly an alternative to Adobe’s RAW processing options.

 Years ago, I was a huge fan of DxO.
 This was back in the days before Lightroom.
-We're talking late 2005.
-Back then the Nikon D70s was all the rage, and then best lens that I owned was a Tamron midrange zoom.
-I didn't know the first thing about using a bounce flash, and manual mode was frightening.
-Photoshop was something only pros used.
+We’re talking late 2005.
+Back then the Nikon D70s was all the rage, and the best lens that I owned was a Tamron midrange zoom.
+I didn’t know the first thing about using a bounce flash, and shooting in manual mode was frightening to me.
+Photoshop was something only “pros” used.

 DxO has now completely lost any and all credibility by releasing and trumpeting their very own camera — the DxO One.
 It’s a camera that plugs into your iPhone that’s supposed to offer DSLR quality.
 Without even looking at the review just yet, and as of the time of this writing, I actually hadn’t until just now.
 What do you suppose it’s DxO Mark’s score is going to be?
 Let’s not even look at the specs of this camera yet, just guess what it’s going to be.
 Would you say low or high?
 High?
 You guessed it!
 What are the odds?
 How fortunate! http://www.dxomark.com/Reviews/DxO-ONE-review-The-Science-Behind-the-Score.
 Isn’t it amazing that their own camera, that they review themselves, and test themselves, using their own metrics, score well?
 Sounds legit to me!
 Don’t even bother looking into the camera specs or image quality.
 The numbers say it all!